top of page

 マーモ認知実験.png

-Cellular and Molecular Biology course
+Cellular and Molecular Biology section

 We investigate genomes, genes, proteins, and cells to understand the evolution of all primates, including humans.